fatlard1993/dotfiles/README.md

 This script simply provides useful proxy to some handy functions: lock | exit | suspend | hibernate | reboot | shutdown

-### clipd

-This script provides a clipboard manager utilizing dmenu

 ### wallpaper

 This script provides the getting and setting of wallpapers.